Rosacea Treatment in Denver, CO

 - Phymatous rosacea: Skin thickens and has a bumpy texture.

 - Ocular rosacea: Eyes red and irritated, eyelids can be swollen, and the person may have what looks like a sty.

-At the Asarch Center, we will determine which type of Rosacea you are dealing with and then employ one or a combination of the following treatments: topical medication, emollient to repair the skin, antibiotics, laser or light treatments.
+At Asarch Dermatology, we will determine which type of Rosacea you are dealing with and then employ one or a combination of the following treatments: topical medication, emollient to repair the skin, antibiotics, laser or light treatments.

 What Causes Rosacea?

 An exact cause for rosacea has not been determined.
 However, studies suggest that common rosacea symptoms like flushing and redness related to the exaggerated dilation of facial blood vessels.
 When blood vessels dilate, a higher-than-normal amount of blood sits near the surface of the skin.
 While a cause is not known, studies have provided us with clues regarding what can trigger a flare-up of rosacea symptoms.
 This allows doctors and patients to work together to manage this chronic condition.

 Is Rosacea hereditary?

 Evidence does suggest that there may be a hereditary influence in the occurrence of rosacea.
 More than half of diagnosed patients have at least one family member who has exhibited similar symptoms.
 Data from case analysis suggests that genes, ethnicity, and environmental factors all contribute to the development of this condition.